CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 - Refactor worker code to use Cloudflare [Durable Objects](https://developers.cloudflare.com/durable-objects/)
 - improve how goal data is split and stored into tasks for the goal tracker
-- implement a way to track the quality of responses from the AI model
+- implement a way to test and track the quality of responses from the AI model

 If you have any feedback or ideas, feel free to reach out at williamjonescodes@gmail.com.